Most voters will tell you they’re turned off by negative campaign mailers and ads.

 But Charlene had a vote that did not bode well in this very conservative district.

-In the Assembly, Charlene voted for a bill that would allow illegal immigrants to attend California’s public universities and community colleges at the same rate as citizens living in California, instead of the high non-resident tuition rate.
+In the Assembly, Charlene voted for to allow illegal immigrants to attend California’s public universities and community colleges for same tuition rate as citizens living in California, instead of the high non-resident tuition rate.

 Four weeks before the election, Dennis Hollingsworth’s campaign sent out an oversized postcard mailer with Dennis on one side and Charlene on the other.